 It seems likely that in the future governments will want to issue their own cryptocurrencies.
 New fiat currencies which are digital.
 A decentralized currency seems unlikely, but a government-issued crypto coin would provide superior tracking capabilities thanks to the blockchain.

-Paper money will most likely be long gone, but fiat principals will remain, as they will still want to have complete control of it.
+Paper money most likely will be long gone, but fiat principals will remain, as they still will want to have complete control of it.
 Of course, traditional cryptocurrencies will still function right next to them as they always have.
-How will this impact how the world does business?
+How will this impact the way the world does business?
 We’ll just have to wait and see.